No.

 Access for Services

-Large print copies of Orders of Service and Hymns are usually available; please ask the Virgers or Stewards on arrival.
+Large print copies of Orders of Service are usually available; please ask the Virgers or Stewards on arrival.

-Please contact the Visits Office for up-to-date information.
+Contact the Visits Office for up-to-date service information:

 Send a prayer